 Community Grants Partnership Grants Grant size Up to £250,000.
-The maximum annual budget value in any given year must not exceed 50% of the lead organisation's average annual income.
 Between £500,000 - £3,000,000.
-The maximum annual budget value in any given year must not exceed 25% of the lead organisation's average annual income.
-Project start date November - December 2025 Project duration Between 12 and 41 months - all projects must conclude by 31 March 2029.
-There is a preference for multi-year projects to support greater impact and value for money, unless distinct objectives can be achieved within one year.
-Project country Based in a country listed in Anne in more than one country, but all x A: Eligible countries.
-Can be based countries must be eligible.
-Lead organisation private sector organisation, a bus an academic or research institute, a siness, or a business association. te a profit for the lead organisation.
-Can be based anywhere in the world, though projects from local/national organisations are encouraged.
+The maximum annual budget The maximum annual budget value in any given year must not exceed 50% of the lead value in any given year must not exceed 25% of the lead organisation's average annual organisation's average annual income. income.
+Project start November - December 2025 date Project - rojects must conclude by 31 March duration · ulti-year projects to support greater impact and value for money, unlead achieved within one year. ess distinct objectives can be Drainet - V A. Eligible acceptiving Care has been d Project country in more than one country, but all x A: Eligible countries.
+Can be based Lead an academic or research institute, a organisation private sector organisation, a bus T . te a profit for the lead organisation.
+Must be legally registered in the same country where the project is implemented (project country).
+Must have an annual income of less than £1 million.
+Must be formally Can be based anywhere in the world, though projects from local/national organisations are encouraged.
 Must be formally established for more than three years.
-No income requirements apply.
+No income requirements apply. established for more than two years.
 Partner organisation Partner organisations can be a non-profit organisation, an academic or research institute, a private sector organisation, a business, or a business association.
 Government agencies and inter-governmental organisations can be a partner organisation but may not receive funding.
-Partnerships are encouraged but are not mandatory, and the lead organisation legally registered in the primary project country.
+Partnerships are encouraged but are not mandatory, and the lead organisation may partner with one or more partner organisations.
+The lead organisation must partner with at least one organisation legally registered in the primary project country.
 If a project is working in multiple primary countries,